-

 How are management incentive schemes typically structured?

-Management incentive schemes are typically structured by means of a leveraged equity participation, i.e. a direct or indirect participation in the ordinary share capital of the portfolio company while most of the equity investment is financed with fixed yield instruments such as preferred shares and/or shareholder loans.
-Usually management solely or predominantly invests in ordinary shares (sweet equity) (generally a stake between 10% – 15% in total and sometimes between 15% – 20% in total (which can be considered very generous)) and the financial sponsor invests in a combination of fixed yield instruments and the remainder of the ordinary shares (strip).
+Management incentive schemes are typically structured by means of a leveraged equity participation, i.e. a direct or indirect participation in the ordinary share capital of the portfolio company, while most of the equity investment is financed with fixed yield instruments such as preferred shares and/or shareholder loans.
+Usually management solely or predominantly invests in ordinary shares (sweet equity) (generally a stake between 10% – 15% in total and sometimes between 15% – 20% in total, whereby the latter can be considered very generous) and the financial sponsor invests in a combination of fixed yield instruments and the remainder of the ordinary shares (strip).
 The participation of management in sweet equity is usually subject to good-, bad- and early leaver provisions.
 Depending on the situation, certain managers may be invited (or urged) to invest a certain amount in the strip too and sometimes an exit ratchet is being offered to management (depending on the money multiple and/or IRR achieved by the financial sponsor upon an exit).
 It is common for management not to directly own ordinary shares in the company, but rather indirectly through a Dutch foundation.
 Instead of ordinary shares, management receives depositary receipts for such shares issued by the Dutch foundation.
 For tax purposes, the Dutch foundation typically holds the shares in the portfolio company through a separate holding vehicle, being a Dutch limited liability company.
 The foundation and, if applicable, the separate holding vehicle are usually controlled by the financial sponsor.
 By using this structure, economic rights (i.e. the entitlement to dividends and other distributions on the shares) and voting rights and meeting rights (i.e. right to attend general meetings, which remain with the foundation (or if applicable, the separate management vehicle)), can be separated.
 As depositary receipts, contrary to shares, can be transferred by means of a private deed (i.e. without the involvement of a Dutch civil law notary), this structure also makes it easier to deal with leaver situations.
 A simple, but less common, alternative for a leveraged equity participation by management is a cash bonus (or stock appreciation right).
+Such management incentive scheme is generally taxed as employment income (progressive tax rates for ordinary income, up to 49.5%, for 2024 and 2025) and thus subject to wage tax withholding and potentially social security contributions.
+The proceeds paid to management as a cash bonus or stock appreciation right are under circumstances tax deductible for the portfolio company.
+In that case, it may be considered to share this ‘benefit’ with management (by increasing the pay-out) as a compensation for the generally higher tax burden on this type of management incentive scheme.

 -